adamrunner/novagrade-wp/wp-content/plugins/woocommerce-simply-order-export/readme.txt

 You can also opt for woocommerce simply order export add-on, it is available [here](http://sharethingz.com/woocommerce-simply-order-export-add-on/?utm_source=readme&utm_medium=plugin&utm_campaign=wsoe).
 It adds all the fields related to orders and allows users to reorder the fields using drag and drop interface.

 == Changelog ==

+= 2.1.9 =
+* Fix: Fatal error, cannot convert object to array.

+= 2.1.8 =
+* Fix: Fixed warning for has_meta function while fetching variation details.
+* Fix: Fixed license renewal warning.

+= 2.1.7 =
+* Compatibility: WooCommerce 3.0 compatibility checks and fixes.

+= 2.1.6 =
+* Modification: Changed main class structure to adopt factory method.
+* Modification: Changed settings API for plugin, now can be requested directly by calling instantiated object.
+* Feature: License checker and renewal reminder class for premium plugins.

+= 2.1.5 =
+* Fix: Fatal error - Can’t use function return value in write context.

+= 2.1.4 =
+* Feature: Ability to import and export settings of the plugin.

+= 2.1.3 =
+* Bug fix: Fixed duplicate record entries in export.

+= 2.1.2 =
+* Bug fix: Iterator value in do while loop.

+= 2.1.1 =
+* Bug fix: Duplicate records are added for last iteration.

+= 2.1.0 =
+* Fix: Memory leak issue, fetching data in chunks instead of all data at once.
+* Hook: Addition of wsoe_chunk_size hook for data fetching chunk size.
+Default is 20 records per query.
+* UI: Added spinner beside export button, so that user will get to know operation is in progress.

+= 2.0.8 =
+* Minor fix: Removed product name check for adding fields in csv to solve 500 internal errors.
+* Miscellaneous: Code cleanup.
+Removed unnecessary blocks of code.

 = 2.0.7 =
 * Minor fix: php support for older than 5.4.0 added for html_entity_decode function